 Li Ji was the concubine of Duke Xian of Jin, a powerful state during China’s tumultuous Spring and Autumn Period.

 In short, the power-hungry and unscrupulous Li worked tirelessly to make her son the official heir.
 She convinced Duke Xian to dispatch his older sons to border regions.
 She also framed Duke Xian’s eldest son, Prince Shensheng, for intended patricide.
 The prince committed suicide because of this.

-Of note, Li Ji’s machinations, vile as they were, did not doom Jin; the state survived for almost another three centuries.
-Modern depictions tend to ignore this detail, though.
+Notably, Li Ji’s machinations, vile as they were, did not doom Jin; the state survived for almost another three centuries.
+Modern depictions curiously tend to ignore this detail, though.
 Some Chinese write-ups nowadays even group Li Ji with Mo Xi, Da Ji, and Bao Si, to form the new “Four Evil Legendary Beauties of Ancient China.”

 5. Xi Shi (西施)

 One of the legendary Four Great Beauties of China, Xi Shi lived during the Spring and Autumn Period, and was a citizen of the Ancient State of Yue.

 After Yue was subjugated by the neighboring state of Wu, Xi Shi was recruited by Yue minister Fan Li as part of a sexpionage effort to bewitch Fuchai, the King of Wu.
-Together with another beauty named Zheng Dan, Xi Shi successfully befuddled Fuchai, to the extent the Wu ruler even executed his most capable general, Wu Zixu.
+Together with another beauty named Zheng Dan, Xi Shi then successfully befuddled Fuchai, to the extent the Wu ruler even executed his most capable general, Wu Zixu.
 Wu saw through the plot and had implored Fuchai to further suppress Yue.

-As for what happened to Xi Shi following the defeat of Wu, there are at least six different theories.
+Coming to Xi Shi’s fate following the defeat of Wu, there are at least six different theories.
 The simplest version states that she was killed during the Yue offensive.
 Another version claims that she felt deeply remorseful for what she did to Fuchai, who treated her well, and thus committed suicide.

 Yet another version claims that the legendary Chinese beauty vanished with Fan Li, thereafter leading a reclusive and peaceful life.
 For Chinese Wuxia story lovers, Xi Shi famously appeared in Louis Cha’s Sword of the Yue Maiden.
 In this pop fiction depiction, Xi Shi’s beauty was described as so breath-taking, she was capable of taking the heart of any man, or woman, who looks upon her.